Brucellosis

 The genus Brucella comprises 12 officially described species: Brucella abortus, Brucella suis, Brucella melitensis, Brucella canis, Brucella ovis, Brucella neotomae, Brucella ceti, Brucella pinnipedialis, Brucella microti, Brucella inopinata, Brucella papionis and Brucella vulpis.

-In Austria, the cattle population has been officially free of B. abortus since 1999 and the sheep and goat populations have been officially free of B. melitensis since 2001, therefore the risk of infection in humans in Austria is very low.
-Most recently, an outbreak of disease caused by B. melitensis was detected in a cattle herd in Upper Austria in 2018.
+In Austria, the cattle population has been officially recognised as free of B. abortus since 1999 and the sheep and goat populations have been officially recognised as free of B. melitensis since 2001, so the risk of infection in humans in Austria is very low.
+An outbreak of B. melitensis was last detected in a cattle herd in Upper Austria in 2018.

-Disease in domestic pigs caused by B. suis Biovar 2 is rarely reported in Europe.
+Diseases in domestic pigs caused by B. suis Biovar 2 are rarely reported in Europe.
 In Austria, porcine brucellosis was first detected in a breeding sow in Styria in the 1990s.
-In 2003, outbreaks occurred in several pig farms in the Waldviertel region of Lower Austria, and in 2004, an outbreak occurred in the Schärding district of Upper Austria.
-In 2017, an outbreak was detected in a multiplier farm in the district of Grießkirchen in Upper Austria with a total of 9 contact farms.
+In 2003, there were outbreaks in several pig farms in the Waldviertel region of Lower Austria and in 2004 there was an outbreak in the district of Schärding in Upper Austria.
+In 2017, an outbreak was detected on a breeding farm in the district of Grießkirchen in Upper Austria with a total of 9 contact farms, and in 2024 an outbreak was detected on a breeding sow farm in Upper Austria.

-B. microti is a newly described species that was first detected in diseased field mice in the Czech Republic in 2000 and repeatedly in foxes in Lower Austria in 2007.
-The pathogenic significance of this causative agent of murine brucellosis for other animals and humans is unclear.
-So far, this species has only been detected in wild animals in the Czech Republic, Austria and Hungary.
+B. microti is a newly described species that was first detected in the Czech Republic in 2000 in diseased field mice and several times in 2007 in foxes in Lower Austria.
+The pathogenic significance of this mouse brucellosis pathogen for other animals and humans is unclear.
+This species has so far only been detected in wild animals in the Czech Republic, Austria and Hungary.

-B. vulpis was officially described in 2016 as the twelfth Brucella species.
-This species has only been isolated in Austria so far.
-In 2008, this brucella species could be isolated from macroscopically unaltered mandibular lymph nodes of 2 foxes in the Lower Austrian district of Hollabrunn.
-The reservoir of this pathogen and the pathogenic significance for other animal species and humans is unclear.
+B. vulpis was officially described as the twelfth Brucella species in 2016.
+This species has so far only been isolated in Austria.
+In 2008, this Brucella species was isolated from macroscopically unchanged mandibular lymph nodes of 2 foxes in the Lower Austrian district of Hollabrunn.
+The reservoir of this pathogen and its pathogenic significance for other animal species and humans is unclear.

-B. canis was first detected in Austria as an abortive pathogen in dogs in 2010 in a poodle breed in Upper Austria and is also a zoonotic agent.
+B. canis was first detected in Austria in 2010 as an abortus pathogen in dogs in a poodle breed in Upper Austria and is also a zoonotic agent.

 B. ovis, the causative agent of infectious epididymitis in rams, is not pathogenic for humans.